 As far as the yield is concerned, you can rest assured that these cartridges will give you about 500 pages when it comes to the black cartridge and 650 pages per colored cartridges.
 (The coverage for this to be the case has to be around 5%, of course.)

 Last but not least, we’ve got another set of cartridges you can use for Epson printers.
-This bundle of cartridges will work on the Epson WorkForce WF2860, as well as Expression Home XP5100 small printer.
-Within this bundle, you’ll find five cartridges – 2 black ones, one cyan, a magenta one, and one yellow cartridge.
+This bundle of cartridges will work on the Epson WorkForce WF2860 and Expression Home XP5100 small printer.
+You’ll find five cartridges within this bundle – 2 black ones, one cyan, a magenta one, and one yellow cartridge.
 When used together, these cartridges will be able to produce excellent results, regardless of whether you’re printing black and white images or colored ones.

 As far as the page yield is in question, you can expect to get something like 550 pages for the black ink, while the colored ink cartridges will be able to give you something like 470 pages.
 That said, the total number of pages you can expect to get this way ultimately depends on how saturated the images or texts are that you’re printing out.

 The installation on these cartridges is simple enough, so you won’t need to worry that much about setting these up once you get them.
 Also, you can rest assured that the ink inside these cartridges has passed demanding ISO9001 and 14001 quality tests, and they all have a RoHS certification for good measure.